-School Resource Officer

-Purpose, Mission, and Role
+School Safety and Security Services Program

+At the beginning of each school year, if the district has safety and security staff working on school property, the district must present to and discuss with students, and distribute to students’ families, information about the role and responsibilities of safety and security staff.

+“Safety and security staff” means a school resource officer, a school security officer, a campus security officer, and any other commissioned or noncommissioned employee or contractor, whose primary job duty is to provide safety or security services for a public school.

-A School Resource Officer (SRO) is a commissioned law enforcement officer in the state of Washington with sworn authority to make arrests, deployed in community-oriented policing, and assigned by the employing police department or sheriff’s office to work in schools to address crime and disorder problems, gangs, and drug activities affecting or occurring in or around K-12 schools.
+“School resource officer” (SRO) means a commissioned law enforcement officer in the state of Washington with sworn authority to make arrests, deployed in community-oriented policing, and assigned by the employing police department or sheriff's office to work in schools to build positive relationships with students and address crime and disorder problems, gangs, and drug activities affecting or occurring in or around K–12 schools.
+School resource officers should focus on keeping students out of the criminal justice system when possible and should not be used to attempt to impose criminal sanctions in matters that are more appropriately handled within the educational system.

+Purpose

-The mission of the ame of istrict] SRO program is to improve school safety and the educational climate at the school.
-The role of the SRO on campus typically involves three parts: educator, informal counselor, and law enforcer.
-The focus of any SRO working in the district is to keep students out of the criminal justice system when possible.
-The SRO shall be integrated into the school community through participation in faculty and student meetings and assemblies as appropriate.
-SROs shall support a positive school climate by developing positive relationships with students, parents, and staff, and by helping to promote a safe, inclusive, and positive learning environment.
-The SRO is a valuable team member of School Based Threat Assessment Teams, which are preventative in purpose.
-The SRO is encouraged to participate consistent with Policy and Procedure 3225 – School Based Threat Assessment [modify as accurate for your district.]
+The purpose of the [name of district] safety and security services program is to improve school safety and the educational climate at the school.
+The safety and security staff shall be integrated into the school community through participation in faculty and student meetings and assemblies as appropriate.
+They shall support a positive school climate by developing positive relationships with students, parents, and staff, and by helping to promote a safe, inclusive, and positive learning environment.
+Safety and security staff are valuable team members of School Based Threat Assessment Teams, which are preventative in purpose.
+They are encouraged to participate consistent with Policy and Procedure 3225 – School Based Threat Assessment [modify as accurate for your district.]

+Limitations

 The primary responsibility for maintaining proper order and conduct in the schools resides with school principals or their designee, with the support of other school staff.
-This may include minor violations of the law occurring during school hours or at school activities.
-The SRO program does not diminish the district’s authority and shall not be used to attempt to impose criminal sanctions in matters that are more appropriately handled within the district.
-Principals or their designee maintain order and handle all student discipline matters consistent with Student Discipline Policy and Procedure 3241modify as accurate for your district.
-SROs appropriately interact with students informally to reinforce school rules.
+Principals or their designee maintain order and handle all student discipline matters consistent with Student Discipline Policy and Procedure 3241[modify as accurate for your district].
+A school resource officer is prohibited from becoming involved in formal school discipline situations that are the responsibility of school administrators.

+Requests for Intervention

-Teachers and school administrators may ask an SRO to intervene if a student’s presence poses an immediate and continuing danger to others or an immediate and continuing threat of material and substantial disruption of the educational process or in other emergency circumstances consistent with 3432 – Emergencies modify as accurate for your district.
-SROs do not need to be asked before intervening in emergencies.
+Teachers and school administrators may ask safety and security staff to intervene if a student’s presence poses an immediate and continuing danger to others or an immediate and continuing threat of material and substantial disruption of the educational process or in other emergency circumstances consistent with 3432 – Emergencies [modify as accurate for your district].
+Safety and security staff do not need to be asked before intervening in emergencies.

+Law Enforcement Activity and Immigration Enforcement

 As a general rule, law enforcement activity should take place at a location other than school premises.
-However, there are circumstances where formal law enforcement intervention/activity at school is warranted and may be conducted by an SRO.
-These law enforcement activities may include interviews and interrogations; search of a student’s person, possessions, or locker; citations, filing of delinquency petitions, referrals to a probation officer, actual arrests, and other referrals to the juvenile justice system, consistent with 3226 – Interview and Interrogations of Students on School Premises modify as accurate for your district and 3230 – Student Privacy and Searches modify as accurate for your district.
+However, there are circumstances where law enforcement intervention/activity at school premises is warranted and may be conducted by an SRO.
+These law enforcement activities by an SRO may include interviews and interrogations; search of a student’s person, possessions, or locker; citations, filing of delinquency petitions, referrals to a probation officer, actual arrests, and other referrals to the juvenile justice system, consistent with 3226 – Interview and Interrogations of Students on School Premises [modify as accurate for your district] and 3230 – Student Privacy and Searches [modify as accurate for your district], and effective January 1, 2022, consistent with state law regarding a juvenile’s access to an attorney when contacted by law enforcement.